Entering Student Merit Scholarships--Frequently Asked Questions

 If I do really well in my first year of law school, will my scholarship increase?

 We award academic success scholarships at the end of the first year of study, through our Continuing 2L Merit Scholarship Program.
-The matrix is located at www.tjsl.edu/admissions/financial-aid/scholarships/entering-student.
-All law students will have a scholarship evaluation at the completion of the first year courses.
-Although there is no guarantee that your scholarship will be increased, as long as you remain eligible to continue enrollment and enroll at the law school, we guarantee that it will not be reduced.
+The matrix is located at www.tjsl.edu/admissions/financial-aid/scholarships/continuing-student.
+All law students have an academic evaluation which occurs at the completion of the first year courses.
+There is no guarantee that your scholarship will be increased.
+However, as long as you remain eligible to continue enrollment and continue at the law school, we guarantee that your initial award will not be reduced.

 Does the Law School offer any other scholarships to first year students?